 There is more than one way to approach a life-limiting illness.
 Take time to consider what is most important to you.

-Are severe pain, treatment side effects, and other symptoms keeping you from spending your time and energy on the things you most want to do?
+- Is illness keeping you from spending time and energy on the things you most want to do?

-Would you prefer to stay out of the hospital and be comfortable in your own home?
+- Would you prefer to stay out of the hospital and be in the comfort of your own home?

-Would you want to use extreme measures to prolong your life, such as long-term need of a breathing machine or feeding tube?
+- Would you want to use extreme measures to prolong your life?

-The only certainty we can offer each other is the chance to fulfill a loved one’s wishes and to give them the end of life journey they desire.
+The only certainty we can offer each other is the chance to fulfill a loved one’s wishes and give them the end-of-life journey they desire.
+Residential offers the Journey Program to our patients, a service dedicated to providing information specific to a patient’s needs that allows them to make decisions without being overwhelmed.

 “ We are firm believers that there are angels right here on earth with us and you’ve proven that.
 We cannot express how deeply our family’s gratitude is for your delicate and sympathetic care that was extended to our father in his time of need by Residential Hospice. ”